Fahriddin989/kernel-playground/README.md

 The module was built inside the container environment.
 This container includes the required build tools, kernel headers, compiler, and project files needed to compile the out-of-tree kernel module.

 The actual module execution was done inside a QEMU VM.
-The compiled `.ko` kernel module was copied or made available to the VM and loaded inside the VM kernel using `insmod`.
+The compiled `.ko` kernel module was mounted to the VM and loaded inside the VM kernel using `insmod`.
 All runtime tests, including HTTP traffic detection and blacklist-based packet dropping, were performed inside this virtual machine.

 This setup is important because Linux kernel modules run inside kernel space.
 A bug in kernel-space code can crash the running kernel.
 By testing inside a QEMU VM, the experiment is isolated from the host operating system.
 If the module causes a crash, only the VM is affected, while the host system and development container remain safe.